 Bonus jersey: Today's bonus jersey is a 1996 Finland National Team Janne Niinimaa jersey.
 From a high point in international jersey design, a few of the "waving flag" styles were introduced in time for the 1996 World Championships and were then rolled out for all teams for the 1996 World Cup of Hockey.
 They continued to be worn during the 1997 World Championships before being phased out for the 1998 Olympic Games.

 Photos courtesy of Classic Auctions

-Additional repulsive jersey: Today's additional repulsive jersey is a 2005-06 Dallas Stars Janne Niinimaa jersey.
-While the Oilers jersey was loved by some and disked by others, the Dallas Stars "Mooterus" jersey was derided nearly universally by everyone, including Stars team owner Tom Hicks, who rejoiced on the occasion of the jerseys final game, claiming "Good riddance.
+Bonus repulsive jersey: Today's bonus repulsive jersey is a 2005-06 Dallas Stars Janne Niinimaa jersey.
+While the Oilers alternate jersey was loved by some and disked by others, the Dallas Stars "Mooterus" jersey was derided nearly universally by everyone, including Stars team owner Tom Hicks, who rejoiced on the occasion of the jerseys final game, claiming "Good riddance.
 The funny thing is that you can't find anyone around here who will take credit for designing it.
 Nobody's left."

 Aside from the unexplainable appearance of red in the jerseys, which was in no way a Dallas Stars color at any time in their history, the overly busy main crest, which was supposed to convey a bull's head as mapped out by a constellation with the addition of a shooting star, instead resembled the female reproductive system, leading to it's derisive nickname.